Restructuring proceedings with the debtor in possession

 - a list of the persons who must be notified by law (the creditors in the insolvency proceedings for whom an address is known, employee representation bodies, persons who have undertaken to assume liability for the debtor's debt);

-- annual financial statements for the last three years (if the company is subject to an obligation to keep permanent records).
+- annual financial statements for the last three years (if subject to an obligation to keep permanent records).

-The debtor must provide evidence to corroborate the information provided, hand-sign the list of assets and undertake to sign a statement before court declaring that the information provided regarding the company's assets and liabilities is accurate and complete, and that they have not attempted to conceal any of their assets.
+The debtor must provide evidence to corroborate the information provided and undertake to sign a statement before court declaring that the information provided regarding the company's assets and liabilities is accurate and complete, and that they have not attempted to conceal any of their assets.

 The institution of restructuring proceedings is announced via the online insolvency register, including whether the proceedings are being instituted with the debtor in possession or not.